Soniaprogram/School_District_Analysis/README.md

 - The scores by school spending per student, by school size, and by school type)

 ## Results

-### Using bulleted lists and images of DataFrames as support, address the following questions.
-How is the district summary affected?
+#### How is the district summary affected?
 The passing_math_percentage equated to 74.8%, passing_reading_percentage equated to 85.7%, and overall_passing_percentage equated to 64.9% after recalculating with the new student count (excluding the ninth graders from Thomas High School).
 The original passing_math_percentage was 75.0%, passing_reading_percentage was 85.8%, and overall_passing_percentage was 65.2%.
 Comparing the originally calculated percentages that included the Thomas High School ninth graders to the new ones excluding the Thomas High School ninth graders, there is only a very small change.
 The new percentages are very slightly lower than the original ones.

 *Insert picture of district summary

-How is the school summary affected?
+#### How is the school summary affected?

-After calculating the passing percentages, looking solely at the 10th-12th graders' scores, it can be seen that the passing percentages (math, reading, and overall) all increased significantly after removing the ninth graders.
+After calculating the passing percentages, looking solely at the 10th-12th graders' scores, it can be seen that the passing percentages (math, reading, and overall) all decreased very slightly after removing the ninth graders.

-The original passing math percentage was 66.9%, passing reading percentage was 69.7%, and overall passing percentage was 65.1% as seen below.
+The original passing math percentage was 93.3%, passing reading percentage was 97.3%, and overall passing percentage was 90.9% as seen below.

 *insert

 Looking at only the tenth to twelvth graders, the new passing math percentage was 93.2%, passing reading percentage was 97.0%, and overall passing percentage was 90.6% as seen below.

 *insert

-How does replacing the ninth graders’ math and reading scores affect Thomas High School’s performance relative to the other schools?
+#### How does replacing the ninth graders’ math and reading scores affect Thomas High School’s performance relative to the other schools?
-With an overall passing percentage of 90.6% rather than the initial 65.1%, Thomas High School becomes the second highest performing school.
+With an overall passing percentage of 90.6% rather than the initial 90.9%, Thomas High School still remains as the second highest performing school.

-How does replacing the ninth-grade scores affect the following:
+#### How does replacing the ninth-grade scores affect the following:

-Math and reading scores by grade
+##### Math and reading scores by grade
+No change seen in the math and

-Scores by school spending
+##### Scores by school spending
+No change seen in the scores by school spending

+*insert

-Scores by school size
+##### Scores by school size
+No change seen in the scores by school spending

+*insert

-Scores by school type
+##### Scores by school type
+No change seen in the scores by school spending

+*insert

 ## Summary
 ### Summarize four major changes in the updated school district analysis after reading and math scores for the ninth grade at Thomas High School have been replaced with NaNs.